The Old Rectory is a Family run Guest House offering a warm Yorkshire Welcome!

-The Old Rectory Is a Grade two Listed former rectory which was built in 1737, located in a small rural village of North Yorkshire on the edge of the North York Moors National Park.
-We offer a warm welcome and beautiful rooms, and pride ourself on providing a hearty AGA cooked Yorkshire breakfast, we have our own hens for fresh eggs and use local farm produce, we serve all our food fresh to order served using Emma Bridgewater pottery.
+The Old Rectory Is a Grade two Listed former rectory which was built in 1737, located in a small rural village of Thormanby, North Yorkshire on the edge of the North York Moors National Park.
+We are a family home offering home from home accommodation and a warm welcome.
+We have beautiful en-suite rooms, and pride ourself on providing a hearty AGA cooked Yorkshire breakfast, we have our own hens for fresh eggs and use local farm produce, we serve all our food fresh to order served using Emma Bridgewater pottery.
 We are ideally situated for visiting the historic town of York, the spa town of Harrogate and only an hours drive to the coastal towns of Whitby and Scarborough, and a short distance from the Yorkshire Dales.

 The Old Rectory

 Built in 1737 with a later addition built in 1786.
 This rectory was built for the Rev John Nesfield, extended in 1786 for the Rev Digby Caley and altered in 1837 for the Rev John Higginson.
 The House was also home to the rector William Dawney whom also inherited Benningbrough Hall, which is now owned by the National Trust.
 Part of the building housed what was a music room for local school children in bygone times, but is now the Drawing Room.